CitizensFoundation/policy-synth/agents/docs/src/agents/solutions/create/createProsCons.md

 # CreateProsConsProcessor

 The `CreateProsConsProcessor` class is responsible for generating and refining pros and cons for solution components related to subproblems.
-It extends the `BaseProcessor` class.
+It extends the `BaseProlemSolvingAgent` class.

 ## Properties